reside-ic/reside-ic.github.io/content/blog/debugging-valgrind-gdb.md

  - debugging
 ---

+Many R packages use C or C++ code to power performance-critical sections of code.
+These langauges are easy to shoot yourself in the foot with, as seemingly innocuous code may cause crashes (or just junk output) by reading from memory that is uninitialised or out of range.
+There are a couple of tools for helping diagnose this sort of issue:

+* "valgrind" is great for tracking down is sort of error as it highlights invalid memory accesses
+* "gdb" can be used to step through a program, or inspect the internal state after a crash

 We've already written about debugging R packages with valgrind and gdb separately [here](https://reside-ic.github.io/blog/debugging-and-fixing-crans-additional-checks-errors/).
 This post shows how to use them together so that you can use gdb to inspect the state of a program at the point where valgrind has noticed that there's an error.
 The process is a bit weird, but does work!
-NB: This will likely only work on Linux (not windows or macOS).
+NB: this will likely only work on Linux (not Windows or macOS).

 ## The problem

 We noticed that as of 0.9.3 of `dust` we had a `std::bad_alloc` error when running models with the `float` type (rather than `double`).
-After a bit of narrowing it down we managed to reduce the problem to this bit of code:
+After a bit of narrowing it down we managed to reduce the problem to this bit of code[^1]:

 ```r
 sirs <- dust::dust_example("sirs")